ChrstphrHll/npc_gen/students/Alonnos Xanotter.md

 ---
 ### Description
 - 1st year Tiefling Sorcerer in Elkenval
-- wavy red hair that's put up in a large bun, Spring Green eyes, and Yellow skin
+- shoulder length wavy grey hair that's messy, Spring Green eyes, and Yellow skin
 - Is Folksy and Complex, and has Cooperation as their ideal

 ### Organizations